RS001 – Chemical Hygiene Plan

 • Training

 General hazard communication training is provided by the Office of Research Safety Affairs and is a component of the annual training requirement for all researchers.
 This content includes labelling requirements, SDS access, and the recognition of warning signs such as GHS pictograms as required by OSHA.
-Work area supervisors are required to provide additional work area specific training on the hazards associated with the chemicals present in each employee’s work area.
+This does not complete the hazard communication requirement for employees.
+Work area supervisors are required to provide additional training on the hazards associated with the specific chemicals present in each employee’s work area.
 This training must include, at a minimum, the health hazards associated with each chemical, the signs and symptoms of exposure and appropriate actions to take in the event of an exposure.

 LABORATORY HAZARD ASSESSMENT

-Supervisors are responsible for assessing the workplace hazards.
+Supervisors are responsible for assessing the hazards associated with the use of chemicals and other hazardous agents in laboratories.
 In accordance with OSHA Standard 29 CFR 1910.132 this assessment must be documented through a written certification that identifies the workplace evaluated; the person certifying that the evaluation has been performed; the date(s) of the hazard assessment; and, which identifies the document as a certification of hazard assessment.
 The Laboratory Hazard Assessment (shown in Figure 1) must be posted on the door to the laboratory work area and is available in Appendix A.

 If hazards are present, or likely to be present, the laboratory supervisor shall ensure employees utilize proper controls to limit exposures to such hazardous chemicals.
-Hazards are mitigated through the use of engineering controls (e.g., fume hoods, containment devices, ventilation, etc.), work practices, and/or personal protective equipment (PPE).
+Hazards are controlled with engineered systems (e.g., fume hoods, containment devices, ventilation, etc.), work practices, and/or personal protective equipment (PPE).

 When assessing hazards, supervisors should consider the following steps: